Displacement energy of Lagrangian 3-spheres: Introduction

 \begin{theorem} For any integer $n\geq 3$, let $(X^{2n}, S^{n}, \omega)$ be a Calabi-Yau or negatively monotone symplectic manifold with a Lagrangian sphere.
 Then there are continuum families of Lagrangian submanifolds

 near the Lagrangian sphere $S$ and are nondisplaceable in $X$. \end{theorem}

+The nondisplaceability of a Lagrangian sphere in a Calabi-Yau manifold was proved in Theorem L \cite{FOOO}.
+And M.F.Tehrani \cite{FT} gave an alternative proof by the symplectic sum and cut method.
+Here we are using his approach to analyze the Lagrangian submanifolds near the sphere.
 For readers who are interested in the Lagrangian skeleta of a Calabi-Yau manifold, this theorem helps to show that if a symplectic manifold is the divisor complement of a Calabi-Yau manifold and contains a Lagrangian sphere, then its skeleta must intersect all those $L^{\lambda}_{k, m}$ near this sphere, see the work \cite{TVa} by Tonkonog-Varolgunes.
-In particular, this matches the known fact that $T^{*}S^{n}$, as an affine variety, is never a divisor complement of a Calabi-Yau manifold when $n\geq 3$.

 When the dimension $n=2$ the existence of a one-parameter family of nondisplaceable Lagrangian tori near a Lagrangian two-sphere has also been studied.
 First Fukaya-Oh-Ohta-Ono \cite{FOOO3} proved the existence when the ambient space is $S^{2}\times S^{2}$ and the Lagrangian sphere is the anti-diagonal.
 Then the general case, without assumption on $c_{1}$, is studied by the author in \cite{S}, by using the local geometry of $T^{*}S^{2}$ to control the global picture.
 Similar local-to-global philosophy also played an important role in \cite{CW}, \cite{TV} and \cite{Wu} for other local models, where many geometric applications are obtained.